igorkry/tnt4j-streams/README.md

     * write streams configuration file.
 See ['Streams configuration'](#streams-configuration) chapter for more details
     * configure your loggers
     * use `bin/tnt4j-streams.bat` or `bin/tnt4j-streams.sh` to run standalone application

+     **NOTE:** in case you are using Java 9 as your runtime JVM and getting `java.lang.NoClassDefFoundError: javax/xml/bind/JAXBException`, add `java` command parameter `--add-modules java.xml.bind` to add JAXB classes to java classpath.
 * As API integrated into your product
     * Write streams configuration file.
 See ['Streams configuration'](#streams-configuration) chapter for more details
     * use `StreamsAgent.runFromAPI(configFileName)` in your code